alinz07/regex-gist/Develop/gist-template.md

 ### Anchors

 The character directly to the right of the opening forward slash, the circumflex ^, and the character directly to the left of the closing forward slash, the dollar sign $, are the starts-with and ends-with anchors for this expression.
 These anchors are placed in front of and after the patterns we're searching for that start and end the string, respectively.
 Our regex says the email address should start and end with a character/s that match the criteria inside the respective pair of parentheses.
-Anything wrapped inside parentheses is called a group, which we'll discuss soon.
+Anything wrapped inside parentheses is called a group, which we'll discuss below.

 Our anchers and the groups that define the starts-with and ends-with criteria: